Why Is My Dog Losing Hair? Common Causes and Skin Care Routines

 Poor diet can cause hair loss in dogs.
 When dogs do not receive an adequate and balanced diet, their bodies may lack the essential nutrients necessary for healthy hair growth.
 Dog hair loss due to nutritional deficiencies can manifest as thinning hair, brittle or dull coat, or patches of hair loss.

 This can occur to any dog but is commonly seen in densely-coated breeds like an Alaskan malamute, Siberian husky, and Pomeranians or the short-coated breeds like Greyhounds, Whippets, and Italian Greyhounds.
 After a dog is clipped, such as in preparation for surgery, some individuals may experience slow hair regrowth and develop bald spots.

 Older or giant breeds of dogs can be susceptible to developing pressure sores in areas where bony parts, such as the elbow, come into contact with hard surfaces.
 Over time, this constant pressure and friction can lead to thickened skin, hair loss, and the formation of calluses.

 Certain dog breeds, such as Chinese Crested, Greyhounds, Whippets, Chihuahuas, Dachshunds, Italian Greyhounds, and Staffordshire Terriers, may be genetically predisposed to hair loss.
 These breeds can experience bald spots and thinning hair in specific areas, including the outer ears, chest, belly, thighs, or lower neck.

 - Infections, trauma or foreign bodies:

 These signs may include swelling, thickened skin, redness, the presence of pus, or the development of open sores.
-If you notice any of these symptoms, it is crucial to seek veterinary treatment for your dog.
+If you notice any of these symptoms, seeking veterinary treatment for your dog is crucial.